14 Best Instagram Growth Tools That Actually Work (Updated May 2026)

 It is built into the scheduling workflow, so you add hashtags as you create your post — no switching between apps.
 Available on all paid plans.

-Flick is a dedicated hashtag research and analytics tool.
+Even if you use a different scheduler, Flick's hashtag tool is worth the Solo plan on its own.
 It scores hashtags based on how likely your account is to rank for them, considering your follower count and engagement rate.
-This "rankability" score is what sets Flick apart from generic hashtag generators.
+This "rankability" score is what set Flick apart originally, and the algorithm has been retrained on 2025-2026 Instagram reach data.

 All Hashtag